Entry conditions and visas

 ‘Researcher’ means a third-country national who holds a doctoral degree or an appropriate higher education qualification which gives that third-country national access to doctoral programmes, who is selected by a research organisation and admitted to the territory of a Member State for carrying out a research activity for which such qualification is normally required (Directive (EU) 2016/801, Article 3, No. 2).

 The treatment of doctoral students has remained unchanged compared to the previous legal situation: If the research activity is part of a doctoral program, § 16 and not § 20 applies.
 If the doctoral researcher conducts his research as part of a doctoral program of higher education, the reason for the exclusion under § 20 paragraph 6 No. 4 is given.
 Doctoral candidates fall within the scope of § 20 only in cases in which the research is not carried out exclusively for the purpose of writing a dissertation.
 This would be the case, for example, if the dissertation is written under an employment contract.

 This residence permit is addressed to qualified foreign professionals.
-Prerequisite for the issuing of the Blue Card EU is a university degree and an employment relationship with a gross annual salary of 52,000 euros or 40,560 euros (as of January 2018) for highly skilled workers in certain shortage occupations (including natural scientists, mathematicians, engineers, academic and comparable professionals of the information and Communication technology and doctors).
+Prerequisite for the issuing of the Blue Card EU is a university degree and an employment relationship with a gross annual salary of 55,200 euros or 43,056 euros (as of January 2020) for highly skilled workers in certain shortage occupations (including natural scientists, mathematicians, engineers, computer scientists and doctors).
 After 33 months, Blue Card EU holders can obtain a settlement permit if the employment relationship persists.
 If a proof of German language skills at level B1 can be provided, the settlement permit can be issued after 21 months.